Nenu Naa Rakshasi: Plot

 Abhimanyu (Rana Daggubati) is a professional assassin who kills local gangsters for money.
-He quickly falls in love with Meenakshi (Ileana D'Cruz), after he sees her in a cafeteria in which she works.
+He quickly falls in love with Meenakshi (Ileana D'Cruz) after he sees her in a cafeteria in which she works.
 Vikram (Subbaraju) is the local Circle Inspector who has been ordered to track down the owner of a YouTube account called "It Is My Life Boss", an account that uploads shooting and suicide videos.

 Abhimanyu contemplates suicide after his mother dies.
-He contacts the YouTube account, and discovers that the woman who would be filming his suicide is Meenakshi.
+He contacts the YouTube account and discovers that the woman who would be filming his suicide is Meenakshi.
 He decides to live for the sake of his love for her.

 Abhimanyu begins to discover why Meenakshi started this diabolical YouTube account.
 Meanwhile, Vikram succeeds in tracing the identity of the YouTube account holder (Meenakshi) and attempts to arrest her for criminally spreading suicidal thoughts.
 Abhimanyu helps her escape from the police.
 At the same time, gangster Ratna (Abhimanyu Singh) starts stalking Abhimanyu.
 Abhimanyu had earlier killed Ratna's father and brother to avenge his own father's murder by Ratna.

 Abhimanyu and Meenakshi escaped to Venice.
 Meenakshi now decides to commit suicide.
 After a series of fight scenes, Abhimanyu kills Ratna.
-Meenakshi then narrates the story of her dead sister, Shravya (also Ileana D'Cruz).
-Shravya and Meenakshi were the twin daughters of Vishwanath (Kota Srinivasa Rao), the headmaster of a school.
+Meenakshi then narrates the story of her dead sister Shravya (Ileana D'Cruz).
+Shravya and Meenakshi were the twin daughters of Vishwanath (Kota Srinivasa Rao), a school headmaster.
 A man called Rajesh (Kaushal Manda) flirted with Shravya and made love to her.
 Knowing that she was pregnant with Rajesh's child, she asked him to marry her.
 On the day of her elopement, Shravya was framed as a prostitute.
 Unable to bear the insult, Vishwanath died of a heart attack, and Shravya committed suicide.